clarkfitzg/phd_research/opencv/opencv.md

   "cdot" not resolved from current namespace (Callexample)
 ```

-This one is an easy fix.
-It just means that the cdot function can't be
+This means that the cdot function can't be
 found.
 This can happen:

-- The function `cdot` isn't actually there
+- The function `cdot` isn't actually there.
 - The library didn't export it.
 - `extern` is not declared with the function using `.Call`